AlenKrishna2012/Website-opener-with-URL/README.md

 # URL opener with python

-Open any website with URL usingsese
+Open any website with URL using webbrowse module in python